danielchristiancazares/freespace2/docs/VULKAN_PIPELINE_MANAGEMENT.md

 };
 ```

+**Note on `shader_hash`**: This field is computed internally by `getPipeline()` from the provided `ShaderModules` and should not be set by callers.
+It enables correct caching when the same shader type uses different SPIR-V modules (e.g., filename-based module loading).

 ### Hash Computation

 The key is hashed for map lookup using a boost-style hash combine pattern.
 Each field is combined with a magic constant (`0x9e3779b9`, derived from the golden ratio) to distribute hash values: